flavio/collage/README.md

 $ docker run --rm -p 5000:5000 -v /path/to/local/config.json:/app/config.json:ro flavio/collage
 ```

+**Note well:** this image is based on Alpine Linux.
+If you some of your registries
+are using self-signed certificates you just have to mount them into the running
+image under `/usr/local/share/ca-certificates/<cert.pem>`.
+The entrypoint of
+the image will automatically load them.

 openSUSE and SUSE packages are available inside of `obs://Virtualization:containers`.

 # Usage